iumiCash/iumiCash.github.io/docs/orders/create_order.md

         This endpoint should return `200 OK` with content `OK`.
 Otherwise, the iumiCash will make retry requests (once a hour etc.) until the vendor returns successfull response.
         It required to make sure that the vendor processed order data.
+    :   !!! tip
+            For more information, see [callback data].

     `success_url` *URL string*
     :   When order succeeds the iumiCash will redirect user to this url.